engeechung/INF2009_T2/README.md

 Therefore, we decided to use two *Raspberry Pis* in order to faciliate our requirements.

 With the use of *Message Queuing Telemetry Transport (MQTT)*, we are able to allow the two *Pis* to communicate and have each *Pi* be responsible for their own responsibilities.
-The older *Raspberry Pi 3 Model B+* has been imaged with the Bullseye OS, and has the *GrovePi+* connected to it, allowing the various Grove sensors to function properly.
+The older *Raspberry Pi 3 Model B+* has been imaged with the legacy Bullseye OS, and has the *GrovePi+* connected to it, allowing the various Grove sensors to function properly.
-Contrarily, the *Raspberry Pi 5*, with a webcam connected to it as well as its improved hardware, allowed for the *opencv + mediapipe* pose estimation to have a higher performance.
+Contrarily, the *Raspberry Pi 5*, with a webcam connected to it, as well as its improved hardware, allowed for the *opencv + mediapipe* pose estimation to have a higher performance.
 Now, the basic system architecture is met, and we are able to work on the program itself.

 ![At Home ELISS Push-up Machine Block Diagram](INF2009_BlockDiagram.png)